benjamin-recht/benjamin-recht.github.io/_posts/2017-12-05-kitchen-sinks.md

 	Slide: kernel approximation.

-We showed how to approximate a variety of RBF functions and gave bounds for how many random functions you need to approximate them each of them well:
+We showed how to approximate a variety of RBF functions and gave bounds for how many random functions you need to approximate them each of them well.
+And the trick worked amazingly well in practice!

-  Slide: claims

-And the trick worked amazingly well in practice.
 But when it came time to compare it against deep nets, we couldn’t find a dataset or code base that we could train or compare against.
 Machine Learning was just beginning to become reproducible.
 So even though we’d started all this work to curb the deep net hype in its tracks, we couldn’t find anything to quash.
 Instead, we compared against boosting and various accelerated SVM techniques, because that’s what was reproducible at the time.
 To show off how simple this algorithm was, during NIPS, we handed out these leaflets, that explained how to train kernel SVMs with three lines of MATLAB code.
 A bit of guerilla algorithm marketing:

 	Slide: leaflet